wp-plugins/kapost-byline/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.0.4 =
+* added support for All In One SEO custom fields

+= 1.0.3 =
+* clear publish date when publishing as draft

 = 1.0.2 =
 * added featured image support